Metta Wisdom Way

 - I meet my basic needs* without major stress and have expendable income*.

-- I can save, take time off, and make spending choices freely.
+- I can save, take time off, and make balanced spending choices.

 Scholarship — I face financial challenges.

-- I sometimes struggle to meet basic needs* and have limited expendable income*.
+- I sometimes struggle to meet basic needs* and have very limited expendable income*.

 - I sometimes rely on assistance, have little savings, and forgo time off or purchases.